SIP trunking

 Enter the list of source and destination IP addresses / FQDNs.

 For destination IPs, if you do not have multiple redundant network elements, simply add your static IP, with the default SIP port of 5060.
-If you enter more than a single IP/FQDN, you may select the routing strategy that will be applied:
+If you enter more than a single IP/FQDN, you may select the routing strategy to be applied:

 - Failover: when sending calls to your SIP equipment, we will select destination IPs in the order they are configured.
 If the first IP is unavailable, we will select the next one, and so on.